algorithmiaio/dev-center/_posts/application-development/guides/2016-06-08-client-guides.md

     teaser: /icons/Algorithmia_Microservices.png
 ---

-Run through a tutorial in your prefered language.
+Run through a tutorial in your preferred language.
 The tutorial will teach you how to setup the Algorithmia client and make an API call.

 {% assign sorted_clients = site.categories["client-guides"] | sort:"title" %}
 {% for post in sorted_clients %}